NVIDIA/spark-rapids/tools/README.md

 # Spark Qualification and Profiling tools

-The qualification tool is used to rank a set of applications to determine if the RAPIDS Accelerator for Apache Spark is a good fit for those applications.
-Works with CPU generated event logs.
+The qualification tool is used to look at a set of applications to determine if the RAPIDS Accelerator for Apache Spark might be a good fit for those applications.

-The profiling tool generates information which can be used for ranking applications debugging and profiling.
+The profiling tool generates information which can be used for debugging and profiling applications.
 Information such as Spark version, executor information, properties and so on.
-Works with both CPU and GPU generated event logs.
+This runs on either CPU or GPU generated event logs.

 (The code is based on Apache Spark 3.1.1 source code, and tested using Spark 3.0.x and 3.1.1 event logs)